cyluxx/robula-plus/README.md

 robulaPlus.getRobustXPath(element, document);
 ```

-## Contributing
+## Installation
+__Note:__ The License of this code needs some clarification, so until then there will be no public install package available.
+If you want to use the code, you have to clone and build it manually, as described in the steps below:

-A current version of Node.js and npm is recommended.
-To clone this repository, type:
+1. Download a current version of [Node.js](https://nodejs.org).
+2. To clone this repository, type:
 ```
 git clone https://github.com/cyluxx/robula-plus.git
 ```
-Navigate to the directory, and install dependencies:
+3. Navigate to the directory, and install dependencies:
 ```
 cd robula-plus
 npm install
 ```
-Run tests with the following command:
+4. To build the code, run:
 ```
-npm test
+npm run build
 ```
+You now should have a _lib_ folder, that you can include in your private JavaScript / TypeScript project.

 ## About
 Authors: [Maurizio Leotta](https://www.disi.unige.it/person/LeottaM/), [Andrea Stocco](https://www.disi.unige.it/person/StoccoA/), [Filippo Ricca](https://www.disi.unige.it/person/RiccaF/) and [Paolo Tonella](https://www.inf.usi.ch/faculty/tonella/#/).